Skip to menu Skip to content Skip to footer

 The main difference between FEE-HELP and HECS is that FEE-HELP is not subsidised by the government and has a set loan limit.
 Like HECS-HELP, however, it does assist with deferring tuition costs.
 A FEE-HELP loan is available to help pay part or all of your tuition fees when you attend university or another approved higher education provider.

-If you’re an Australian citizen, you may be able to receive FEE-HELP to cover your tuition cost, and if you’re a permanent resident, you may be able to receive FEE-HELP on approved bridging courses.
+If you’re an Australian citizen, you may be able to receive FEE-HELP to cover your tuition cost.
+If you’re a permanent resident, you may be able to receive FEE-HELP on approved bridging courses.

 Student loan conditions